cycle/docs/advanced/mapper.md

 }
 ```

-THe ORM will create a mapper using `Spiral\Core\FactoryInterface` which means you Mapper is able to request dependencies available in
+The ORM will create a mapper using `Spiral\Core\FactoryInterface` which means you Mapper is able to request dependencies available in
 the container associated with ORM Factory.

 Some parameters will be provided by ORM itself, such as: